Harrestedgård

-Harrestedgård, also known as Harrested Manor (Danish: Harrested Hovedgård), is a manor house and estate located 1+ kilometres northwest of Næstved, Denmark.
+Harrestedgård, also known as Harrested Manor (Danish: Harrested Hovedgård), is a manor house and estate located 10 kilometres northwest of Næstved, Denmark.
 The main building, which partly dates from the Middle Ages and partly from the 1840s, was listed on the Danish registry of protected buildings and places in 1918.

 History

 Rani and Markmand families

-A village named Harrested was in the Middle Ages located at the site.
-Harrestedgård was in the beginning of the 14th century owned by Karl Nielsen Rani.
+In the Middle Ages, Harrestedgaard was located in a village named Harrested.
+The first known owner of the estate is Karl Nielsen Rani.

 After his death in 1344, Harrestedgård passed to his two children. his daughter, Ingerd Karlsdatter Rani, the widow of Peder Grubbe, brought her half of the estate into her second marriage with Iven Markmand.
 Iven Markmand became the sole owner of the estate when his brother-in-law died in 1366.
 Harrestedgård then remained in the hands of the Markmand family for the next 150 years.

 Parsberg family

-Jørgen Evertsen Markmand, the last member of the Danish branch of the family, in 1500, sold Harrestedgård to the brothers Jørgen and Tønne Parsberg.

-Both Jørgen Markmand and the Parsberg brothers were involved in a feud with Jørgen Rud, who claimed to be entitled to a share in the Harrestedgaard estate.
-In 1493, King John ruled in favour of Tud but his claim never seems to have been satisfied since he ten years later filed a complain over the treatment of him.
+In around 1503, Jørgen Evertsen Markmand sold the estate to the brothers Jørgen and Tønne Parsberg.
+Jørgen Markmand and the Parsberg brothers were later involved in a controversy with Jørgen Rud, who claimed to be entitled to a share in the Harrestedgaard estate.
+In 1493, King John ruled in favour of Rud.
+A complaint filed by him ten years later seem to indicate that he was never actually compensated.